streats/streats.github.io/work/index.md

 ## UX Writing

-Product copy for apps, websites and transactional emails for digital products and services.
+See [Case Studies](/case-studies/) for examples of product copy for apps, websites and transactional emails for digital products and services.

-* Web and email messaging for eCommerce site: [Case study - Closing up shop for the holidays](/case-studies/daye-closing-shop.md)
-* UX design and transactional microcopy: [Case study - Discount codes in a day](/case-studies/discount-codes.md):
-* Conversational UI for app onboarding: [Case study - Building a financial future, for free](/case-studies/multiply-conversational-design.md)

 ## Technical writing